 A doctor who thinks someone may have hepatitis can order a blood test to see if it is hepatitis and which type, then help the person get the right care.

 How Is Hepatitis Treated?

-Someone who has hepatitis will need to drink enough fluids, eat healthy foods, and get rest.
+Someone who has hepatitis will need to drink lots of fluids, eat healthy foods, and get rest.
 The person's family members may need to get hepatitis vaccines, if they haven't already.

 Later on, the person will get follow-up blood tests.
 Often the blood tests will show that the person no longer has hepatitis.
-Sometimes, the blood tests may show that someone is now a carrier of hepatitis — he or she won't have hepatitis symptoms, but could pass the infection to other people.
+Sometimes, the blood tests may show that someone is now a carrier of hepatitis — they won't have hepatitis symptoms, but could pass the infection to other people.